 My daughter and I watched one of our favorite movies – Julie & Julia – over the Christmas break.
 Watching Julie cook her way through the Julia Child cookbook gave me the inspiration for this delicious halibut recipe with a French inspired dill sauce.

-I recently had the opportunity to try Wild Caught Alaska Halibut for the first time with this recipe.
-Alaska wild caught halibut has a sweet, delicate flavor and the fish itself has a very firm but still flaky texture.
+I used wild caught halibut for this recipe.
+It has a sweet, delicate flavor and the fish itself has a very firm but still flaky texture.
 I have never been much of a white fish fan in the past, but this amazing halibut changed my mind.
 It was just amazing!!
-I The lovely pure, snow-white flesh is perfect on its own, and is just lovely when served with my delicious butter dill sauce.

 It’s time to cook the Pan Seared Halibut in a Butter Dill Sauce.